zulip/zulip/docs/management-commands.md

   looking up users by email well (if there's a unique user with that email, just modify it without requiring the user to specify the realm as well, but if there's a collision, throw a nice error).
-* Avoid writing a lot of code in management commands; it's often hard to maintain and thus at risk of bit rot.
+* Avoid writing a lot of code in management commands; management commands are annoying to unit test, and thus easier to maintain if all the interesting logic is in a nice function that is unit tested (and ideally, also used in Zulip's existing code).
 Look for code in `zerver/lib/` that already does what you need.
 For most actions, you can just call a `do_change_foo` type function from `zerver/lib/actions.py` to do all the work; this is usually far